xta0/xta0.me/_posts/2024-07-19-GenAI-Transformer-Block.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/10/trans-21.png">

-Now, let's continue our discussion on the [Meta's Llama3 architecture](https://arxiv.org/pdf/2407.21783).
+Now, let's continue our discussion on [Meta's Llama3 architecture](https://arxiv.org/pdf/2407.21783).
 In the previous post, we analyzed the attention modules.
 Now that we understand what the transformer block means, we can piece everything together.

 Based on the numbers in the paper, the 8B model contains:

 - `32` transformer blocks/layers
 - Each transformer block contains
-    - 32 attention heads grouped by 8 key/value heads (8 groups, 8 different key/value matrices, 32 query metrics)
+    - 32 attention heads grouped by 8 key/value heads (8 groups, 8 different key/value matrices, 32 query matrices)
     - A MLP layer that project the embedding to `14,336` dimension
 - The vocabulary dictionary size is `128,000`
 - Each embedding vector has `4096` dimensions